DavidFW1960/bom-weather-card/README.md

 [My FULL Lovelace configuration for this card is here](https://github.com/DavidFW1960/bom-weather-card/blob/master/lovelace.yaml) Cut and paste it into your lovelace.

 ## MINIMAL CARD Example
+Please be aware I may update the templates and lovelace config for these cards without making a new release so if you watch this repo you will get notified when this happens.

 See these templates:
 ~~~~~
 sensor: